BEST BOXING GLOVES WEIGHTS FOR SPARRING, TRAINING OR HEAVY BAG

 Everyone knows you need the right equipment for the job!
-But what is the best boxing glove for sparring, training or heavy bag work?
-There are different ounces, sizes, and features that all need to be considered when choosing the ideal glove.
+But what is the best boxing glove?
+Is there a difference between sparring, training, or heavy bag gloves?
+Different ounces, sizes, and features need to be considered when choosing the ideal glove.

-Let’s start with ounces.
-Boxing gloves generally come in 10, 12, 14, 16, and 18 ounces, which allow you to progress from focus mitts to heavy bag workouts to sparring (generally 16 to 18 oz and above).
+Let's start with ounces.
+Boxing glove sizes generally come in 10, 12, 14, 16, and 18 ounces, which allow you to progress from focus mitts to heavy bag workouts to sparring (generally 16 to 18 oz and above).

 Hayabusa T3 Boxing Gloves

 Hayabusa T3 LX Boxing Gloves

 T3 Kanpeki Boxing Gloves

 Marvel's Captain America Boxing Gloves

 The benefit of weighted boxing gloves on your hands means increasing the endurance of your punches.
 Not only will you be able to crank up your volume of punches, but the speed at which you deliver those punches will be much faster!

 When it's time to spar with a partner, that's when you move up to the heavier gloves.
 These sparring gloves have a more substantial amount of padding, which will protect your partner when you land those heavy blows.

 Depending on your size, 14 oz, 16 oz, and even larger gloves can be good for all-around usage.
 They can be used for hitting pads, heavy bag work, shadow boxing, general training, and with a sparring partner.
 In this case, when heavier gloves are used for pad or heavy bag work, those repetitive blows with bigger gloves and added weight develop your strength, which translates to power and faster hand speed!